 Unlocking Cell Epigenomics to Transform Disease Treatment

-Despite decades of advances in biology and technology, small-molecule drug development—the long-standing gold standard in therapy—remains inefficient, constrained by outdated design paradigms.
-Traditional models, such as the “one-drug, one-target” approach commonly used in cancer treatment, typically focus on cell surface receptors and kinase signaling pathways.
-While these approaches can yield targeted therapies, they often fall short due to limited efficacy, toxicity, and drug resistance.
+Despite decades of remarkable advances in biology and technology, small-molecule drug development—the backbone of therapeutic innovation—remains inefficient, constrained by outdated design paradigms.
+Traditional cancer therapies often follow a “one-drug, one-target” model, focusing on cell surface receptors or kinase signaling pathways.
+While occasionally effective, these approaches are frequently limited by toxicity, resistance, short-lived responses, and narrow applicability.

-As Albert Einstein famously said, “We cannot solve our problems with the same level of thinking that created them.”
-Parkside Scientific Inc., based in New York City, embraces this mindset—leading a new era in drug discovery by targeting cell epigenomics and transcriptomics, moving beyond conventional, signal-centric strategies.
+As Einstein wisely noted, “We cannot solve our problems with the same level of thinking that created them.”
+Parkside Scientific Inc., based in New York City, embraces this principle by reimagining drug discovery.
+Rather than targeting isolated defects, Parkside addresses disease at its root—through cell epigenomics and transcriptomics—moving beyond signal-centric strategies.

 Join the BrD Drug Discovery Revolution